Table of Contents

 - Trying to rescue the company by negotiating a Company Voluntary Arrangement (CVA) with your creditors

-- Selling the business as a ‘going concern’ – means that another company will buy the business and continue trading with the same clients, employees, orders, etc
+- Selling the business as a ‘going concern’ – this means that another company will buy the business and continue trading with the same clients, employees, orders, etc

 - Selling the company’s assets as part of a creditors’ voluntary liquidation, paying your creditors from any funds raised, and then closing the company